 The typical life-span of many home A/C systems is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older equipment, versus upgrading.
 More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
 New equipment will also have longer warranty periods, quieter operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention better home comfort through more advanced technology.

-To learn more about your repair or replacement alternatives, call Aramendia Plumbing, Heating and Air, A Service Experts Company today at 210-404-4233 today.
+To learn more about your repair or replacement alternatives, call Aramendia Plumbing, Heating and Air today at 210-404-4233 today.